Use of Biological Resources · 6 question types

 The basic procedure is the same for any species:

 After enough generations (often tens to hundreds), a new variety has been produced in which every offspring reliably shows the chosen characteristic.
-This is called a breed in animals, or a variety or cultivar in plants.
+This is called a breed in animals, or a or in plants.

 Exam note: an answer that only mentions one round of breeding (choose two parents → breed them together → done) is incomplete.
 The process must be repeated over many generations for offspring to reliably show the desired trait.